Island Dynamics | Lillegrund 39 | 2300 Copenhagen S | Denmark | Tel.: +45 5340 1982 | E-

 Yet all three concepts are fundamentally relational, presume centre-

-What do remotemess, isolation, and peripherality mean in practice?
+What do remoteness, isolation, and peripherality mean in practice?
 Who decides whether a place or a people in remote, isolated, or peripheral, and how do these determinations affect life in places that have acquired the label?
 Being labelled in this manner can sometimes give a community access to aid and support, but it can also pigeonhole a community into acting out its remoteness, can hinder efforts at embracing one’s own centrality.
 For Indigenous communities and minority nationalities located on or beyond the edge of a majority culture, an uncomfortable tension can develop between preserving local cultures and lifestyles on the one hand and performing in accordance with metropolitan and neocolonial expectations on the other.
 From China’s Great Western Development Strategy to Australian development efforts in Melanesia to attempts within Western liberal democracies to decentralise public administration by relocating government bodies out to ‘the provinces’, initiatives to address the disadvantages and inequalities resulting from peripherality and remoteness often mean increased political and economic dependence on a distant centre of power.

 How to make attend and make a presentation.

 The first deadline for abstracts is 30 September 2018.
 (Later abstracts may be accepted if there is room available at the conference, but people who submit an abstract prior to the deadline will have the first opportunity to reserve a spot and to take advantage of the early registration rate.)
-You can submit your abstract here.
-The deadline for early registration is 30 November 2018.

 About Svaneti & Tbilisi, Georgia.